Article

 As your organization grows, your payroll system should grow with it.
 Can the system support payroll in all the countries where you have employees (or plan to)?
 Can the platform support multiple currencies, payment types, and languages?

-4. Check out the user experience for admins and employees
+4. Evaluate the user experience for admins and employees

 A great global payroll solution should be intuitive and easy to use, whether you’re a payroll administrator or an employee viewing a payslip.